erSubhashThapa/100daysofcode/r2-log.md

   ![type-ahead](log_imgs/type_ahead_5-4.gif)

   I tried to use regex for this but had trouble.
-I think the program would improve the performance of the algorithm.
+I think regex would improve the performance of the algorithm.

 ## Day 23, R2
 ### 5/3/19